-The website does not have a dedicated area for opinion pieces, but they do cover politics with minimal bias such as this South Koreans Flock to Study Japan Amid Ongoing Tensions.
-When it comes to USA politics they tend to report negatively on the Trump administration, but only as it relates to Asian-Pacific affairs such as this: Assessing Trump’s Indo-Pacific Strategy, 2 Years In.
-This story does use loaded words as exemplified by this quote: “However, by some measures, the United States has become increasingly unhinged from its Asian partners of late.”
-In general, news reporting is factual and low biased, while occasionally the authors use loaded emotional language that is opposed to the Trump administration.
+The website does not have a dedicated area for opinion pieces.
+Still, they do cover politics with minimal bias, such as this South Koreans Flock to Study Japan Amid Ongoing Tensions.
+Regarding USA politics, they tend to report negatively on the former Trump administration, but only as it relates to Asian-Pacific affairs such as this: Assessing Trump’s Indo-Pacific Strategy, 2 Years In.
+This story does use loaded words, as exemplified by this quote: “However, by some measures, the United States has become increasingly unhinged from its Asian partners of late.”
+In general, news reporting is factual and low biased, while occasionally, the authors use loaded emotional language that is opposed to the Trump administration.
 This is rare.

-Overall, we rate Diplomat Magazine Least Biased based on low biased straightforward news reporting and minimal left-right bias editorially.
+Overall, we rate Diplomat Magazine as Least Biased based on low-biased straightforward news reporting and minimal left-right bias editorially.
 We also rate them High for factual reporting due to excellent sourcing of information and a clean fact check record.
-(8/16/2016) Updated (D. Van Zandt 10/12/2019)
+(8/16/2016) Updated (D. Van Zandt 12/11/2022)

 Last Updated on July 1, 2023 by Media Bias Fact Check